 In the 2008/09 Budget the Australian Government announced a comprehensive review of the Australian tax system.
-Chapter E3 of Volume 2 of the final report64 relates to Road Transport Taxes.
+Chapter E3 of Volume 2 of the final report relates to Road Transport Taxes.
 In addition to considering heavy transport issues, it also considered urban congestion in Australia's major cities.
-It discussed the role of taxis and recommended that quantity limits on the number of taxi licences should be phased out (Recommendation 66).65
+It discussed the role of taxis and recommended that quantity limits on the number of taxi licences should be phased out (Recommendation 66).

-The justification for the phasing out of quantity limits is based on arguments presented on pages 400-01 of the review report, where reference is made to information and arguments presented by the Productivity Commission (PC) in 199966 and a paper by Clarke and Prentice (2009)67 (C&P), two academic economists from Latrobe University.
+The justification for the phasing out of quantity limits is based on arguments presented on pages 400-01 of the review report, where reference is made to information and arguments presented by the Productivity Commission (PC) in 1999 where many of the issues raised in the Henry report were discussed.